Getting Started with Billing through DrChrono

 First, fill out the schedule appointment prompt created through your scheduling portal.

-1. Navigation Bar > Schedule > Calendar > + New Event
+1. Navigate to Schedule > Calendar > + New Event

-2. Click Save after the appointment details are filled in.
+2. Select Save after the appointment details are filled in.

 Note: You cannot navigate to other tabs without first completing and saving the basic information in the Appointment tab.

 Once the appointment is saved, the "Billing" tab becomes available.
-Click on the Billing tab to begin entering the billing information associated with the appointment.
+Click on the Billing tab to enter the billing information associated with the appointment.

 • Billing Status: Refers to how the payment is or has been processed